Colleen Marie Carey

 In many federally-subsidized insurance markets, insurers are subsidized on the basis of enrollee diagnoses; in principle, diagnosis-specific subsidies make insurers indifferent between individuals with different diagnoses.
 Between 2010 and 2011, the diagnosis-specific subsidies in Medicare Part D were revised, sharply changing the subsidy for each diagnosis.
 This paper uses the response of insurers to the subsidy update to estimate pass-through of government subsidies to consumer benefits.
 We compute that an extra dollar in diagnosis-specific subsidies reduced out-of-pocket costs for the typical enrollee by about $0.40.
 We document heterogeneity in the pass-through rate across insurer market share, insurer market concentration, and the market power of upstream drug firms.
 We also show insurers' response to the revision's improved alignment between subsidies and expenditures.
 Finally, we leverage the subsidy revision to obtain a new estimate of prescription drug demand elasticity.

 How Well Do Doctors Know Their Patients?
-Evidence from a Mandatory Access Prescription Drug Monitoring Program, with Thomas Buchmueller and Giacomo Meille (drafted)
+Evidence from a Mandatory Access Prescription Drug Monitoring Program, with Thomas Buchmueller and Giacomo Meille (under review)

 Why Does Disability Increase During Recessions?
 Evidence from Medicare, with Nolan Miller and David Molitor (drafted)